20 Best Things to do in Valencia, Spain

-Valencia, the lovely city in Spain, fascinates with a multitude of fantastic things to do, with lots of flair and an extra dose of charm.
-This wonderful place and its attractions are best to discover on a city walk.
-When strolling through the old town, there are many picturesque places to explore and also the modern part, the City of the Arts and Sciences, captivates visitors.
-But what are the best things to do in Valencia, what are the absolute must visit attractions and which places are particularly worth seeing?
+Valencia in Spain, the picturesque city on the Mediterranean Sea, fascinates with a variety of fantastic things to do, with lots of flair and an extra dose of charm.
+This beautiful city and its attractions are best explored on food.
+Walking through the old town of Valencia, you will find something interesting to see at every corner, and the modern part, including the gigantic City of Arts and Science, also amazes.
+Moreover, this Spanish metropolis is located by the sea, which is phenomenal if you want to combine sightseeing with sun, beach and relaxation.
+But what are the best things to see in Valencia, what are the insider tips, and what are the most interesting attractions to visit?

-In this travel guide we have summarized the 20 most impressive things to do in Valencia at a glance.
-There are also useful tips and information that should help you plan your city trip.
+In this travel guide, we have summarized the 20 most impressive things to do in Valencia at a glance.
+There are also useful tips and information that will help you plan your city trip.

 Torres de Serranos

-One of the most important attractions of Valencia are the former defense towers Torres de Serranos.
-They were built in 1392 and have been converted into free-standing towers since the demolition of the city walls in 1865.
-Nowadays, you can climb the stairs of these towers and you will be rewarded with a fantastic view of the old town of Valencia and the Jardin del Turia.
+One of the most important attractions in Valencia are the former defense towers Torres de Serranos.
+They were built in 1392 and have been transformed into free-standing towers since the city walls were demolished in 1865.
+Between 1586 and 1887, the imposing towers even served as prisons for noblemen.
+Nowadays, you can climb the stairs of these towers and be rewarded at the top with a fantastic view of the old town of Valencia and the Jardin del Turia.

 Opening Hours: from 10:00 am | Entrance Fee: 2 euros